maoueh/cookbook-gitlab/doc/development.md

 sudo apt-get update
 ```

-should not give any 404 link.
+should not give any 404 links.

 ## Other

-- Your home folder can not already contain a `./gitlab` folder!
+- Your home folder can not already contain a `~/gitlab` folder!
 If that already exists, append a folder to the solo.json file, such as /dev (it should already exist).
 The `home` attribute should still point to your homefolder, independent of the GitLab installation folder.
 - Unicorn.rb should have the correct path set to be able to start the server.